 In subsequent years, your $300 travel credit is valid starting on your anniversary account date, which would be 12 monthly billing cycles after you opened the card.

 The credit should post almost instantly after a purchase posts to your statement.
-For example, take the below transactions, which were for Uber rides.
+For example, take the below transactions, which were for Lyft rides.
 As you can see, the travel credits posted almost immediately.
-With this benefit you don’t have to wait for several weeks for the credit to post, or anything.
+With this benefit, you don’t have to wait for several weeks for the credit to post, or anything.

 One of the great things about the Chase Sapphire Reserve is that it offers triple points on dining and travel.
 So if you spent $300 on travel, you’d ordinarily earn 900 Ultimate Rewards points for that.
-However, unfortunately for the amount that’s reimbursed you’re not going to be earning those triple points.
+However, unfortunately you’re not going to be earning triple points for the amount that’s reimbursed.

 If you refund a purchase that was reimbursed, then the statement credit should similarly be reversed, and the amount should automatically be applied towards a future travel transaction.
 However, some report that the statement credit doesn’t get reversed, so this seems like a case of “your mileage may vary.”

-There’s no published data on this, though I’d have to assume that a vast majority of people with the Chase Sapphire Reserve are fully utilizing the travel credit.
-That’s why I feel comfortable suggesting that for most users, it lowers the real annual “out of pocket” on the card by about two thirds.
+There is no published data on this, though I’d have to assume that a vast majority of people with the Chase Sapphire Reserve are fully utilizing the travel credit.
+That’s why I feel comfortable suggesting that for most users, it lowers the real annual “out of pocket” on the card by well over half.

 Let me take it a step further — if you don’t use the full $300 travel credit then this card simply isn’t for you.
 There are better cards out there for someone who doesn’t spend at least $300 per year on taxis, Ubers, subways, trains, hotels, airlines, etc.

 This is a logical enough question.
-If everyone is so easily using this credit, then why not just lower the annual fee to $150, which would probably make the card even more popular?
+If most people are so easily using this credit, then why not just lower the annual fee to $250, which would probably make the card even more popular?
 There are two reasons for this:

-- Chase wants more wallet share — Chase wants you to use your card as much as possible, and they know that if they’re reimbursing you for certain purchases, you’re more likely to actually use your card and have it at the top of your wallet
+- Chase wants more wallet share — Chase wants you to use your card as much as possible, and card issuers know that if they’re reimbursing you for certain purchases, you’re more likely to actually use your card and have it at the top of your wallet

-- Chase doesn’t want to cannibalize their portfolio — Chase also has the Chase Sapphire Preferred® Card, which has a $95 annual fee (waived the first year) and is also rewarding; they don’t want to completely cannibalize that card, so by going after two different consumers in terms of annual fees, they’re able to do that
+- Chase doesn’t want to cannibalize its portfolio — Chase also has the Chase Sapphire Preferred® Card (review), which has a $95 annual fee and is also extremely rewarding; Chase doesn’t want to completely cannibalize that card, so by going after two different consumers in terms of annual fees, Chase is able to do that

-Many people are deterred by the Chase Sapphire Reserve’s $450 annual fee.
-However, as I’ve often said, what makes this card so special is that it’s a $450 annual fee card for people who don’t usually pay $450 annual fees.
+Many people are deterred by the Chase Sapphire Reserve’s $550 annual fee.
+However, as I’ve often said, what makes this card so special is that it’s a $550 annual fee card for people who don’t usually pay such high annual fees.

 Instead with this benefit all travel coded purchases, up to $300 per cardmember year, will be reimbursed.
 If you have this card then you should get full value out of this awesome benefit.